TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/backendLookArticle/backend.md

 # What a backend looks like Javascript, Express and Node.

 This article is going to go over the backend!
 More spefically what a simple backend looks like, how everything fit's together with a database and most importantly folder structures.
-We are going to go over each folder of a common backend and discuse why they exist, what they do and how they tie in with the frontend.
+We are going to go over each folder of a common backend and discuse why they exist, what they do, what they contain and how they tie in with the frontend.

-## Why this matter's //Add learning how to read
+## Why this matter's

-The general goal is for you to understand at a high level how a backend works even regardless of the tooling we are going to use(Express and node).
-But at the same time not to such a high level that you don't actually understand what a backend look's like.
-When I was getting into backend it was hard to find something that really showed me what a backend was through code.
+The general goal is for you to understand at a high level how a backend works and what it looks like code wise even regardless of the tooling we are going to use(Express and node).
+When I was getting into backend it was hard to find something that really showed me what a backend looked like in practice both the code, concepts and file structure.
 So to do that here I am going to go over each marjor backend directory and files those being the entry point, routing, middleware and controler's showing what each part does what it's code looks like, why it’s there, and how its expanded upon in more advanced settings.

 ## What is the backend?